archiboi69/archestra/draft_text_v2.md

 Poland presents a particularly instructive case of these affordability challenges.
 Research by the European Observation Network for Territorial Development and Cohesion (ESPON) has identified a distinctive pattern in Poland's housing market.
 While most European countries show right-skewed housing price distributions—meaning more lower-priced housing—Poland exhibits an approximately normal distribution (ESPON, 2024).
 This pattern, when considered alongside Poland's income distribution (where median income falls substantially below average income), reveals a structural mismatch between housing supply and affordability needs (Statistics Poland, 2024).

-The affordability problem becomes most severe for families seeking appropriately sized housing.
+The affordability problem is most severe for families seeking appropriately sized housing.
 When examining the financial requirements for a 100m² unit—a size typically needed by families—Poland ranks among the European Union's least accessible housing markets.
 Many regions require more than one person's complete income for renting such units or demand over 35 years of dedicating 40% of annual income for purchase (ESPON, 2024).
 Lack of adequate housing is shown as a major factor in driving suburbanization as young families leave the cities for cheaper suburbs.

 ## Structure of housing supply